 Raja Hindustani – 50 weeks

-Released on 15th November 1996, the film awarded Aamir Khan with the much awaited Filmfare award in the best actor mail category (after being nominated for it for 8 years consecutively).
+Released on 15th November 1996, the film awarded Aamir Khan with the much awaited Filmfare award in the best actor male category (after being nominated for it for 8 years consecutively).
 The film was shown in the theatres for a year (50 weeks).

 Hum Aapke Hai Koun…! – 50 weeks

 Released on 5th August 1994, the film is considered as the best work of director Sooraj Barjayta, till date.
 The film has been given the title of "the biggest blockbuster of the modern era" by BoxOfficeIndia.
-The National award winning film ran for a year (50 weeks) in theatres.
+The National award-winning film ran for a year (50 weeks) in theatres.

 Maine Pyar Kiya – 50 weeks

 Released on 29th December 1989, was the possibly the best gift that Salman Khan got for his birthday.
 This was Salman's debut as a lead actor.
 The movie is counted among his most successful films till date.
-This movies was screened for a year (50 weeks) in the theatres.
+This movie was screened for a year (50 weeks) in the theatres.

 Barsaat (1949) – 100 weeks